Devendra116/fyle-integrations-interview-backend/Application.md

 ## User Actions:
 - A student can create and edit a draft assignment
 - A student can list all his created assignments
-- A teacher can list all assignments submitted to him
+- A teacher can list all assignments submitted to him/her
-- A teacher can grade an assignment submitted to him
+- A teacher can grade an assignment submitted to him/her

 ## Available APIs
 ### Auth